dima4p/rails4_generator_templates/README.md

-## Tamplates for Rails 4 Generator
+## Templates for Rails 4 Generator

 This set of templates has the following changes: